TashinParvez/DSA_1_UIU/README.md

 This repository will be immensely helpful if you are taking a `Data Structure and Algorithm-I` course or practicing **DSA-1 topics**.
 This brief article is here to help you become familiar with its contents.

+## How This Repository Can Help You

+- **Quick Reference:** The repository can serve as a quick reference guide.
+You can easily find relevant code for DSA topics, saving time on online resource searches.
+- You will know which problems I solved before any of my exams; this will help you get an idea about the exam.
+- **You are getting more understandable code.**
+- **Coding Practice:** You can use the code for coding practice.
+You can modify and experiment with the code to reinforce your understanding of DSA topics.
+- **Transition to C++:** It will help you transition from C to C++; this code can be an excellent resource to help you get up to speed with the language.

 ## Directory Contents
 First of all, you have seen 3 folders.
  - **Class(LAB)**